AnasSardarzai/AWS_grocery/README.md

 Add items to your basket and proceed through checkout

-AWS Services
+AWS Infrastructure
+This project uses AWS resources for hosting, storage, and database management:

-EC2: Hosts the backend server.
+EC2: Hosts the backend server

+RDS (MySQL): Stores user and product data

-S3: Stores product images and static assets.
+S3: Stores user avatars and static assets

-RDS: Manages the PostgreSQL database.

-Lambda: Runs serverless backend functions.

-DynamoDB: Optional key-value storage for session or analytics data.
+Security Group: Allows HTTP (80) and SSH (22) access for development/testing

+Terraform: Used to provision all AWS resources

+Terraform Outputs:

+ec2_public_ip → Access the backend server

+rds_endpoint → Database connection endpoint

+Terraform Deployment
+Ensure AWS CLI is configured with your credentials

+Go to the infrastructure/ folder

+Run:

+bash
+Code kopieren
+terraform init
+terraform plan
+terraform apply
+Use the outputs to update your .env file for database connection

+Environment Variables
+Important: Never commit your .env file with secrets to GitHub

+Use .env.example as a template

+Required variables:

+text
+Code kopieren
+JWT_SECRET_KEY=<your_generated_key>
+POSTGRES_USER=grocery_user
+POSTGRES_PASSWORD=<your_password>
+POSTGRES_DB=grocerymate_db
+POSTGRES_HOST=localhost
+POSTGRES_URI=postgresql://${POSTGRES_USER}:${POSTGRES_PASSWORD}@${POSTGRES_HOST}:5432/${POSTGRES_DB}
 Contributing
 We welcome contributions!